Derek Boogaard: Issues raised

 While the circumstances of Boogaard's death were not in doubt, it raised some questions about how it might have been prevented.
 Two similar deaths led to a debate over the issues faced by hockey enforcers and even their continuing role in the game, as well as the NHL's attitude toward the health problems resulting from concussions.
 Boogaard's father has also expressed concern over the way his son's drug abuse was handled and possibly enabled by the teams he played for.

-Four months after Boogaard's death, two enforcers, Rick Rypien and the retired Wade Belak, died as well.
+In August 2011, four months after Boogaard's death, two enforcers, Rick Rypien and the retired Wade Belak, died as well.
 Rypien, who was also in his late 20s, committed suicide.
 The 35-year-old Belak's death was described initially as a suicide but family and friends say it was accidental.
 Both had also experienced depression, like Boogaard.

 The deaths led some former enforcers and sportswriters to question whether the league was doing enough to deal with the effects of the many concussions enforcers suffered and the stress of their role.
 Georges Laraque, a successful enforcer who had retired recently, said he had never liked being one despite the long career and adulation it brought him.
 Many other enforcers drank heavily to deal with the anxiety of knowing that they would have to fight every game.
-Don Cherry, a former Boston Bruins coach now a popular and controversial television commentator, responded by calling second-guessers such as Laraque "pukes" and "hypocrites".
+Don Cherry, a former Boston Bruins coach and former television commentator, responded by calling second-guessers such as Laraque "pukes" and "hypocrites".
 In December The New York Times devoted a lengthy three-part series to Boogaard's life and death that addressed many of the issues.

 While the league has taken some steps to address the concussion problem, most recently in banning blindside hits to the head and requiring that players suffering head injuries be examined in a quiet room away from the bench, it is still not convinced that the CTE found in Boogaard and other players posthumously is a direct result of their hockey careers.
 "There isn't a lot of data, and the experts who we talked to, who consult with us, think that it's way premature to be drawing any conclusions at this point," says commissioner Gary Bettman.
 In its announcement of its findings, the SLI said:

 Len Boogaard, now in a desk job with the RCMP, has been investigating his son's drug use when he can, trying to see which of Derek's many prescriptions were justified, and finding out what his contacts knew.
 When he visited Derek in New York a few months before his death, he was astounded to find out that his son was still getting prescriptions from team doctors despite his recent history of abuse and treatment.
 At one point, he alleges, Derek received a four-day advance notice of his next drug test.
 "We worked very closely with Derek on and off the ice to provide him with the very best possible care," said general manager Glen Sather in a statement.